ro-fes/recon_orchestrator/README.md

-# 🔍 Bug Bounty Reconnaissance Pipeline v6
+# 🔍 Bug Bounty Reconnaissance

-A comprehensive, automated reconnaissance pipeline designed for bug bounty hunters and security researchers.
-This pipeline combines 10+ industry-standard tools in a strategic workflow to maximize vulnerability discovery and attack surface mapping.
+Automated reconnaissance  designed for bug bounty hunters and security researchers.
+This combines 10+ industry-standard tools in a strategic workflow to maximize vulnerability discovery and attack surface mapping.

 ## 🎯 Overview

-This pipeline implements a **triple-scanning methodology** with comprehensive subdomain enumeration, deep content discovery, and progressive vulnerability assessment.
+This  implements a **triple-scanning methodology** with comprehensive subdomain enumeration, deep content discovery, and progressive vulnerability assessment.
 It's designed to find high-value targets that basic scanners and manual enumeration often miss.

 ### Key Features